StephenKappel/dataology/MsdnForums/ExplorationAndCommentary.md

 ![plot of chunk thread.length](figure/thread_length1.png) ![plot of chunk thread.length](figure/thread_length2.png) ![plot of chunk thread.length](figure/thread_length3.png) ![plot of chunk thread.length](figure/thread_length4.png)

+It appears that shorter titles and short questions lead to faster first replies and first answers.
+This could be that shorter questions are easier/simpler questions.
+Or, perhaps longer questions could discourage people from reading them.

-Does the time the post was made affect it's ability to get answered?
+Does the time the post was made affect the speed at which it is replied to and answered?

 ```r